LutherTS/jscomments/README.md

 ## **`comments.config.js`**

-A `comments.config.js` file looks like this.
+A root `comments.config.js` file looks like this.
 (This is the config file I'm using to manage my JavaScript comments in this library.)

 ```js
 const data = {